TianjiaoLuo/TianjiaoLuo.github.io/index.md

 ## About Me
 I'm currently a PhD candidate at the [Statistical Artificial Intellgent & Learning Lab (TSAIL)](https://ml.cs.tsinghua.edu.cn/) of Tsinghua University, under the guidance of Professor  [Jun Zhu](https://ml.cs.tsinghua.edu.cn/~jun/index.shtml).
 From 2017 to 2021, I completed my bachelor's degree at the University of California, Berkeley, with triple majors in mathematics, computer science, and data science.

-My research interests encompass statistical machine learning, the theoretical aspects of deep learning, and their practical applications.
-Specifically, I am currently focused on generative adversarial models.
+My research interests encompass machine learning, the theoretical aspects of deep learning, and their practical applications.
+Specifically, I am currently focused on generative models, reinforcement learning and optimization theory.

 Email: luotj21@mails.tsinghua.edu.cn and t.luo@berkeley.edu